-PRONG joins HATEBREED on 25th anniversary tour.
+PRONG will join HATEBREED on their 25th anniversary tour i May.
 Others on the bill will be Obituary, Madball, Agnostic Front, and Skeletal Remains.

 “Tommy plays Prong, retrospects in Music and Life” is a Youtube series, in which Tommy Victor attempts to fathom 30-plus years of Prong, his days on the Lower east side of NYC, working and playing at CBGB’s, and musical evolution of his music.